allisonznl/allisonznl.github.io/_posts/2020-09-28-graph-search-algorithms.md

 ---
 layout: post
 title: 'Graph Search Algorithms: BFS and DFS'
-tags: [algorithms, graphs, AI, optimization]
+tag: Algorithms
 featured_image_thumbnail:
 featured_image: assets/images/posts/2020/search-algorithms/us_map_distances.png
 featured: false
 hidden: false
 ---

 This is the first set of a series of graph search algorithms that I will examine.
+I describe breadth first search and depth first search and implement them to find paths between cities and solutions to mazes.

 While relatively simple, these algorithms form the foundations of many more sophisticated techniques for optimization.
 I begin here by describing and programming two uninformed search methods: breadth first search and depth first search.
 Both graph searches are complete, but not necessarily optimal.
 The algorithms are demonstrated by finding solutions to a graph of connected cities as well as a maze.

 ## Breadth First Search